 (To stop the slideshow and expand the pictures, click on the current photograph below)

 Triple black isn’t the typical color combination you find on a convertible.
-However, when the car features a big block V8 and four-speed, floor-shifted M22 “Rockcrusher” manual, it makes much more sense.
-That’s the vibe we get from this 1969 Chevrolet Impala SS tribute currently listed here on Craigslist in Plainfield, Illinois (Chicago).
+However, it makes much more sense when the car features a big block V8 and four-speed, floor-shifted M22 “Rockcrusher” manual.
+That’s the vibe we get from this 1969 Chevrolet Impala SS tribute originally listed in May 2022 and now relisted here on Craigslist in Plainfield, Illinois (Chicago).
 The seller reports their Impala is a Canadian-built example that was originally a GM executive’s car.
 If that’s the case, we’re wondering how a Canadian example ended up being titled in California when new as the rear of the car features a California black plate.

-Currently offered for $24,500, Classic.com, the analytics and search engine for the collector car market, confirms the ask is right in line with this guide’s one-year results summary:
+Currently offered for $58,900 (the original ask was $57,900), Classic.com, the analytics and search engine for the collector car market, confirms the ask is well above the mean for this guide’s one-year results summary:

 The Historic Films Stock Footage Archive YouTube Channel features this 1969 Chevrolet Impala commercial:

 The triple-black color scheme pairs well with the big-block engine.
 Black is a very tough color to get straight during a repaint, especially on a car with big body panel sections such as this example.
 In addition to what appears to be a great paint job, this 1969 Impala SS tribute convertible is a nicely optioned example that features a modern Vintage Air A/C setup.

 Show or Go: What would you do with this 1969 Chevrolet Impala SS convertible?
 Please comment below and let us know!